rbind/njtierney.com/content/post/2018-02-07-acknowledgements.markdown

 > It is finally over.

-Now, some of your might be wondering "haven't you already been doing a post doc, why is this only happening now?"
+Now, for those who are wondering "haven't you already been doing a post doc, why is this only happening now?"

-Yes, I've been (very much) enjoying a great post doc at Monash, working with [Di Cook](http://dicook.github.io/) and [Rob Hyndman](https://robjhyndman.com/).
-I get to work on developing R packages, publishing best practices for working with missing data, and making data analysis easier and more powerful.
-Honestly, there's not many other places in the world I would rather be.

-But, there is a particularly long tail end of my PhD, here's a rough timeline:
+There is a particularly long tail end of my PhD, here's a rough timeline:

 - April 2017: Defend thesis to internal committee, receive feedback.
 - May 2017: Submit thesis changes to external committee (in Australia, the thesis is sent to two external reviewers, who may be overseas)